carderne/carderne.github.io/_posts/2020-06-08-anti-racist-resources.md

 Originally published by [WhereChangeStarted.com](https://www.wherechangestarted.com/).

 ### Awareness
 This is your initial awakening to the racial injustices around you.
-You are not only finally able to see that they exist, but that you play a crucial role in stoping the cycle by becoming anti-racist.
+You are not only finally able to see that they exist, but that you play a crucial role in stopping the cycle by becoming anti-racist.

 Being aware of racial injustices or understanding that you have privilege won’t make you antiracist, however.
 You have to keep going through the remaining stages.